 The dreaded six-letter word that no runner wants to hear.
-But sometimes something unexpected happens, and you find yourself dealing with it.
+As much as we each exercise specifically to stay healthy and make our bodies stronger, unexpected things do happen, and you find yourself dealing with it.

 In this article, we’ll discuss staying fit while injured in addition to some tips for runners recovering from injuries.